wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 1. **Install and Activate** the plugin
 2. Click on **Get Started** on the plugin's page and start designing your mobile app.
 It only takes a few minutes.
 3. Test-drive a **live preview of your mobile app** online, from your browser.
-4. When you're ready **publish your mobile app** on the App Store and Google Play (we do all the work for you!)
+4. When you're ready **publish your mobile app** on the App Store and Google Play
+5. We build the apps in 5 working days and submit them for you

 http://vimeo.com/68758152

-= Build your own native iOS and Android apps like Techcrunch or Buzzfeed = Mobile is huge.
+= Build your own native iOS and Android apps =
+Mobile is huge.
 And growing.
 Smartphones and tablets are outselling PCs 4:1.
 Chances are you're getting 30-40% of your traffic from mobile devices today, rest assured, by 2015 it will be 50-60%.
 In short, your need to be on mobile if you want to be where your readers are.

 Mobile users spend 80% of their time inside apps.
 Users love the simplicty, speed and comfort apps can offer.
-With Mobiloud you can finally build native mobile apps for your blog, apps which are as good as those published by popular blogs Techcrunch and Buzzfeed.
+With Mobiloud you can finally build native mobile apps for your blog, apps which are as good as those published by major blogs and online publishers.

-= Publish real native apps with no programming =
+= No programming necessary =
 With Mobiloud, you can create apps without any of the programming hassle.
 With Mobiloud's app builder it is incredibly easy to design your app's launch screen and interface.
-This is **your branded mobile app**, so make it really yours!
+This is **your branded mobile app**, so make it yours!

 = Offer the best mobile user experience =
 Your app will be a **real native mobile app**.
 We're talking about a clean, shiny design, easy swipe actions to navigate your content and one-tap access to features like favourite articles, commenting and sharing.
 Mobiloud apps are nothing like what our competitors offer, which are slow, poorly designed apps made using HTML.